 Collective worship is planned to take account of the major festivals and seasons over the year and to link with the half termly school Values.
 It also covers other initiatives or topics of interest within the school.
-For each half term, there is a theme for collective worship based on the particular value for the term; those leading worship are encouraged to relate their worship to this theme.
+For each half term, there is a theme for collective worship based on the particular value for the term.
 Those responsible for leading collective worship include the head and assistant head and teachers.
 The terms value, British values and protected characteristics are taught and illustrated through pictures and relevant news.
 Resources to aid and guide planning include picture news as well as online content drawn from assemblies.org.